By Connie Leinbach

 Closer to home, he said his nephew’s uncle was a Bataan survivor.

-“He always carried a sandwich with him,” Dee said.
+“And (since then) he always carried a sandwich with him,” Dee said.
 “Always.”

 When he learned the New Mexico event would be virtual this year because of the COVID-19 pandemic and that marchers could choose their own 26.2-mile site, he thought of Ocracoke.